 - A tracking system to show the % of objectives an individual child has successfully met in all subject areas.

 Our reporting system is designed to raise the attainment of our pupils and students.
 It is a proactive strategy that is not designed to simply inform parents about progress throughout the period but is also intended to:

-- Parents receive three written reports a year.
-In the reports the teacher will refer to the progress a child has made and if they are at the expected level for a child of their age
+Parents receive three reports a year.
+In the reports the teacher will refer to the progress a child has made and if they are at the expected level for a child of their age.

-Standardised Assessments take place at the end of each year in Year 1 to 6.
+GL Standardised Assessments take place at the end of each year in Year 1 to year 9.
 The tests establish the Standard age score (SAS), stanine and National percentile rank that each child has reached.
-Within Year 1 to 6 the children are tested on their ability in the following:
+The standardised tests cover:

 - Reading Comprehension and reading age;

 - Mental Mathematics

 In year 10 and 11 assessments take place that are in line with IGCSE examinations in preparation for final examinations in Year 11.